 Yes, as you may have gleaned from the title, this film is all about Rio and the associated regional language.

 However, there’s plenty of linguistic variety to enjoy here.
 Pay close attention to the way all of the different characters speak, starting with the language usage and accents of the two main lovebirds, and following through to the supporting characters you’ll meet in both Dé and Nina’s families and communities.

 8. “As Mil e Uma Noites” (“Arabian Nights”) Vol. I, II and III

 In this three-part film, chapters from the original “Arabian Nights” have been taken and adapted to tell historically important Portuguese stories.

-The even-paced, overly-exaggerated Portuguese that’s spoken is a godsend to learners of the language, as it’s exceptionally easy to understand.
+The evenly paced, overly exaggerated Portuguese that’s spoken is a godsend to learners of the language, as it’s exceptionally easy to understand.

 Great movie options, right?

-Finally, it’s time to pop that popcorn, prop up some comfy pillows on your sofa and start watching.
+It’s finally time to pop that popcorn, prop up some comfy pillows on your sofa and start watching!